ndming/GS-2M/README.md

 The `.ply` file of the extracted triangle mesh should be found under:
 ```
-/path/to/model/directory/train/ours_30000/meshs/tsdf_post.ply
+/path/to/model/directory/train/ours_30000/mesh/tsdf_post.ply
 ```

 <details>
 <summary><span style="font-weight: bold;">Important parameters for render.py</span></summary>

-- `--max_depth`: the maximum distance beyond which points will be discared during depth fusion.
+- `--max_depth`: the maximum distance beyond which points will be discarded during depth fusion.
 This can be estimated from the scene's half extent value reported during training/rendering.
 - `--voxel_size`: how dense the sampling grid should be for TSDF fusion.
 - `--sdf_trunc`: smaller values yield sharper surfaces but increase sensitivity to depth noise, while larger values